 Director of Development

-It was during her time in public accounting that Kris discovered the importance of self-care and balancing your physical, mental and emotional well-being.
+During her time in public accounting, Kris discovered the importance of self-care and balancing your physical, mental, and emotional well-being.
 Running on fumes and exhausted, she came home in the midst of a typical 80+ hour work week to find her daughter sick with fever and pneumonia.
-In that moment, she realized not only how precious and precarious life can be, but also how burnout can keep you from being truly present in your own life.
-She immediately committed to taking better care of herself and her family going forward, and believes whole-heartedly that being the best version of ourselves requires an intentional focus on self-care.
+At that moment, she realized not only how precious and precarious life can be, but also how burnout can keep you from being truly present in your own life.
+She immediately committed to taking better care of herself and her family going forward and believes whole-heartedly that being the best version of ourselves requires an intentional focus on self-care.
 She knows that finding the time and energy to deal with life’s many stressors isn’t always easy, and loves the resources that L.I.F.E. brings to anyone that needs support in building those skills.